Raicuparta/heaven-vr/README.md

 Support
 -------

-Find me on the [Flatscreen to VR Discord](https://discord.gg/gEEqTVFzvD).
-Go to the **#rai-join** channel, and choose which of my mods you wanna follow.
-Once you click at least one of them, you'll see the rest of the channels in my category.
+If you find bugs or are otherwise facing problems with the mod, please [open an issue](https://github.com/Raicuparta/heaven-vr/issues/new).

 Find me on the [Flatscreen to VR Discord](https://discord.gg/gEEqTVFzvD).
-After you pick the Neon White role, you'll find my channels there.
+Go to the **#rai-join** channel.